SiddAjriY2Jaccount/dungeon/README.md

 ## Concepts used
 - Kruskal's algorithm: For maze construction.
+- BFS: To check and ensure that the randomly chosen start and end nodes for a game are atleast 5-hop distance away from each other.
-- MVC: Design followed to structure code modules.
+- MVC: Design pattern followed to structure code modules.

 ## Contributors
 [Siddhanth Jayaraj Ajri](https://github.com/SiddAjriY2Jaccount)